 We provide some more generic results regarding all possible saturated fusion systems supported on $E_1$.
 Although we do not formally prove the following proposition, its conclusion merits some explanation.
+Let $\fs$ be a saturated fusion system on $E_1$.
 It is fairly easy to show that $\mathcal{E}(\fs)\subseteq \{E_3^S\}$ so we take this as a starting point.